VA Loans – VA Residual Income Charts And Requirements

-For eligible active-duty service members, veterans and surviving spouses, the VA loan is a really good deal if you’re looking to buy a home.
-Its benefits include a 0% down payment and a funding fee that can be paid at closing or rolled into the loan instead of mortgage insurance.
+For eligible active-duty service members, veterans and surviving spouses, the VA loan is a really good deal if you’re looking to buy or refinance a home.
+Its benefits include a 0% down payment and a funding fee between 1.4 – 3.6% depending on the size of your down payment or equity amount and whether it’s your first or a subsequent use of a VA loan.
+This can be paid at closing or rolled into the home loan instead of mortgage insurance.

 You may be familiar with the fact that lenders take a look at your monthly debt payments in order to help determine how much house you can afford.
 However, VA loans also take into account the concept of residual income.
 Before we get to that, let’s touch on the basics.

 What Is Residual Income?

 Sometimes confused with the debt-to-income ratio, residual income can be defined as measuring the net income or discretionary income, or the amount of money remaining after deducting your expenses.
 The Department of Veterans Affairs wants to make certain that you have enough money left over to take care of your day-to-day costs.

 VA Residual Income Chart: What Are The VA Residual Income Requirements?

 A VA residual income chart shows the housing prices of where you’re purchasing your property, depending on the location and the number of members in your household.
 The chart also illustrates the income conditions that the VA requires, including residual income requirements for loans below $80,000.